uvarc/rc-website/content/userinfo/faq/rivanna-faq.md

 ## Why am I seeing `WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED` when I log in?
 Some users logging in through ssh may encounter this error message.
 If you receive this message, please see [our instructions](/userinfo/rivanna/logintools/rivanna-ssh/#troubleshooting) on how to clear this error.

+## When I try to log in with ssh, nothing happens when I type my password!
+When you type your passaword, the ssh program does not echo your typing or move your cursor.
+This is normal behavior.

 - - -

 # Allocations